jimasp/behave-vsc/.github/ISSUE_TEMPLATE/bug_report.md

 (If recording a gif of vscode, please enable "Developer: Toggle Screencast mode" in vscode to show your mouse interactions).

 **Debug result (optional)**
+Did you enable the "behave-vsc.xRay" setting?
+Did it give you any more information about the problem?
 Have you tried debugging the extension itself with your own workspace (via the instructions in https://github.com/jimasp/behave-vsc/blob/main/CONTRIBUTING.md)?
 If so, what was the result?